Can more than one investigator from an institution apply?

 Does the Sidney Kimmel Foundation for Cancer Research support other independent research institutions or program project grants?

-No. Mr. Kimmel currently provides major support for several cancer research institutions in the United States but The Foundation does not fund requests for individual independent research or Institutional program project grants.
+No. Mr. Kimmel currently provides major support for several educational and cancer research institutions in the United States but the Foundation does not fund requests for individual independent research or Institutional program project grants.

 What are my chances of being selected?